lostenderman/MarkX/README.md

 ### Examples

-This section displays various parsing and checking examples.
-Input and output file arguments in angle brackets represent the paths to the respective files.
+This section shows various examples of using the `parse` and `check` verbs.
+Input and output file arguments in angle brackets represent the paths to the respective files or directories.

 - `parse`